ibartomeus/Lab_info/README.md

 - Schedules are flexible, but try to be in the lab a few central hours every day (unless in the field) or let me know if you work from home on a given day.
 I work at unconventinal hours, but I don't expect you to read emails outside your schedule.

-- Other than in discord, I also share a lot of links on bluesky and bluesky @ibartomeus (but I am becoming less active).
+- Other than in discord, I also share a lot of links on bluesky @ibartomeus (but I am becoming less active).

-- We organize regular lab meetings, sometimes with the Godoy lab, to discuss ideas, papers, etc…
+- We organize regular lab meetings to discuss ideas, papers, etc…

 - Seminars at EBD are usually Thursday at 13:00 at the Red Building and attendance is highly encouraged.